NeurodataWithoutBorders/nwb_hackathons/HCK06_2019_Janelia/projects/NMRC/README.md

 6. Is it possible to extract data through electrode index?

+Pop up:

+1. hierarchy architecture for .acquisition field: acquisition -> tdt ->  tdtneur, tdtstpd, tdteyet,....

+2. Search across files for one particular condition ?

+3. Shared information for several files and manage the update.

 ## Materials

 <!--If available add links to the materials relevant to the project, e.g., the code generated for the project or data used-->